 A makefile is provided with the RM/COBOL development and runtime systems that can be used or modified to build a shared object to be used as a support module with the RM/COBOL runtime system.
-For additional information, see Preparing C Subprograms for UNIX (on page 208).
+For additional information, see Preparing C Subprograms for UNIX (on page 193).

-'''

-cc -c src/maplibcb.c

-CC -c src/maplib.cpp

-CC -c src/libfunc.cpp
+cc -c src/maplibcb.c CC -c src/maplib.cpp CC -c src/libfunc.cpp cc -G -o maplib.so maplibcb.o maplib.o libfunc.o

-'''